franzis17/Fort_Build_Game/README.md

 # Fort_Build_Game

 ## Description
-A simple game written with JavaFX focusing on the concept of multithreading.
+A simple game written with Java focusing on the concept of multithreading.

 ## How to run